LLNL/elastic-stacker/docs/usage.md

 To configure Stacker for this use case, you may want to start with [`stacker.example.yaml`](../stacker.example.yaml) which shows how this can work.

-In that configuration, there's one profile for `staging` (preproduction) and one for `production`.
+In that configuration, there's one profile for `staging` (pre-production) and one for `production`.
 Both profiles share many of the same settings, but they have different URLs, different API tokens, and potentially different passwords for the Watcher automation user called `t1000`.